Opening MS Paint

 i) A computer for each child.

-ii) Microsoft Paint is installed on the computer.
+ii) Microsoft Paint installed on the computer.

 iii) Video with instructions or handouts of the steps to open the program.